 Places to visit in Sonmarg

 I had read a lot about Zoji La Pass and Thajiwas Glacier in my high school geography books, but honestly speaking could never dream to step on the glacial terrain so wackily.
-I still remember my board exam where I had to write a short note on the highest motorable passes of the world, and now I have my own photos up there.
+I still remember writing a short note in my board exam on the highest motorable passes of the world.
+And now my own photos are up there.
 I will document you the best places to visit in Sonmarg.

 It was our Sonmarg day, a scintillating valley almost 90 kilometers from Srinagar.
 Altitude was around 9500 feet only above mean sea level, but due to its topographical proximity to the Three Kashmir Sisters (Mount Harmukh, Amarnath and Kolhoi), Sonmarg remains snow blanketed almost round the year, opened to public only for two months during April and May.
 Luckily we had been there in mid-May.This blog lets you known about the places to visit in Sonmarg.By road, it takes around 5 hours from state capital Srinagar, via National Highway 1D.
 Road conditions are pretty good until Gund village, however, it gets abruptly narrow after the last check post.
 This place can be counted as one of visit in Sonmarg.

 Sonmarg, as the name suggests, means ‘Valley of Gold’.
 It got its name not because of an abundance of the glittering metal ore, but because of the golden gleam on snow by the rising sun.
 On a clear sunny day, when the rays fall on ice caps, they glitter like gold.
 Nevertheless, this span of higher Himalayas lacks wildlife, flora, and fauna due to the frequent avalanches and heavy snowfalls.
 The three sisters of Kashmir seen at Sonmarg lead to major glaciers like Thajiwas and Kolhoi.